 More specifically, an electronic signature is, like its paper equivalent, a legal concept.
 Its purpose is to capture a person’s intent to be legally bound to an agreement or contract.

 A digital signature on the other hand refers to encryption/decryption technology and a subset of an electronic signature.
-Based on public-key cryptography, digital signatures secure signed documents and allow one to verify the authenticity of a signed record.
+Based on public-key cryptography, which generates two keys (public and private) using cryptographic algorithms, digital signatures secure signed documents and allow one to verify the authenticity of a signed record.
 A digital signature alone however is not an e-signature and therefore cannot capture a person’s intent to sign a document.
 When used with an e-signing application, digital signature technology secures the e-signed data.

 A solution that simply digitally signs documents often lacks feature sets commonly found in best-in-class eSignature solutions, including an out-of-the-box user interface (UI), as well as transaction management and advanced workflow customization capabilities used in more complex transactions that touch the customer.

 The bottom line is that when looking for a solution to manage your signing processes, it’s important to ensure that it is built on digital signature technology to guarantee the integrity of the document and underlying signatures.
 Without digital signatures, your document-based transactions may not be legally binding, putting you and your organization at risk in the event of a compliance or legal case.

 How do digital signatures work?
 The e-signature process

 OneSpan Sign handles all aspects of the signing process – from collecting consent to delivering and storing the e-signed document and detailed audit trail of the transaction.
 Our solution is managed with security, compliance and long-term verifiability in mind.
 Customers gain peace of mind knowing that their documents are secure throughout their lifecycle.
 The following table highlights the key steps in the e-sign process:

 Signer consents for use of e‑signatures and e‑documents